 The most important surgical risks include:

-Myomectomies usually bleed more than hysterectomies.
+Myomectomies sometimes bleed more than hysterectomies, particularly if multiple incisions are required to remove many fibroids.
 If the bleeding is excessive, it may require a blood transfusion.
 This happens in about 1% of cases.

 This is a possibility in any surgical procedure.
-Surgeons takes several measures to avoid infection including using sterilized instruments, gowns, gloves, etc and using antibiotics.
+Surgeons take several measures to avoid infection including using sterilized instruments, gowns, gloves, etc. and using antibiotics.
 A surgical infection may require prolonged hospitalization and the use of more antibiotics.

 Damage to other organs

 Operations cause scars.
 External scars can be seen on the skin, internal scars present in the form of adhesions or fibrous connections between internal organs.
-When formed between the ovaries and Fallopian tubes, these internal scars may interfere with fertility.
+When formed between the ovaries and fallopian tubes or within the uterus, these internal scars may interfere with fertility.

 Uterine wall "weakness"